Kioubit/FlapAlerted/README.md

 4. Recommended: 'true'.
 Whether to store all possible AS paths for a flap event.
 Only disable if performance is a concern.
 Values: 'true' or 'false'
 5. Recommended: 'false'.
 Whether AddPath support should be enabled.
 In most cases option [6] must be enabled as well for this option to produce the intended output.
 Values: 'true' or 'false'
 6. Recommended: 'false'.
 Whether separate state should be kept for each eBGP peer.
 Requires iBGP peering with FlapAlertedPro.
 (The first ASN in each path must be the eBGP peer) Values: 'true' or 'false'
 7. Recommended: 'false'.
 Whether to notify only once for each flapping event.
-Setting this to 'false' may break the functionality of some modules.
+Setting this to 'true' may break the functionality of some modules.
 Values: 'true' or 'false'
 8. Recommended: 'false'.
 Enable or disable debug output.
 This option produces a lot of output.
 Values: 'true' or 'false'

 ### Building